CLI Reference

 haptix session start

-haptix tap --label "Settings"
+haptix tool tap --label "Settings"

-haptix screenshot
+haptix tool screenshot

 haptix session end